-Are you planning to move to China for work or study and you need to find a house for yourself and your family?
-With some useful expressions in Mandarin Chinese your task will become easier.
+Are you planning a trip to China or to move as an ex-pat for work or study and need to find a house for yourself and your family?
+With some useful expressions in Mandarin Chinese to use when looking to rent a place, your task will become easier.

-This is the fifth part of the series of tips in Mandarin Chinese for who comes to China and doesn’t feel confident enough with the language.
-This post is useful especially to who wants to stay longer, as it will tackle the topic of renting a place.
+This is the fifth part of the series of tips in Mandarin Chinese for those who come to China and don’t feel confident enough with the language.
+This post is useful especially to those who want to stay longer, as it will tackle the topic of renting a house.

 Although it’s very easy to find cheap hotel accommodation in Shanghai and all over China, if you want to stay longer than the one-month tourist visa, you might want to rent an apartment and save quite a lot.